How is the WooCommerce customer data stored in the database

 wc_reserved_stock Stores reserved stock data.

-For example the WooCommerce products data is stored in the woocommerce_order_items and woocommerce_order_itemmeta tables.
-But this is not the only place where you can find WooCommerce products data, you can also find some WooCommerce data in some other WordPress database tables like: comments (order_note), postmeta (shop_order) and posts (shop_order ID).
+For example, the WooCommerce product data is stored in the woocommerce_order_items and woocommerce_order_itemmeta tables.
+But this is not the only place where you can find WooCommerce product data; you can also find some WooCommerce data in some other WordPress database tables like comments (order_note), post meta (shop_order), and posts (shop_order ID).

 WooCommerce customer data

-WooCommerce uses a combination of both WordPress database tables and its own custom tables to store its data.
-However, WooCommerce doesn’t have a dedicated table to store the customer data.
+WooCommerce uses a combination of both WordPress database tables and custom tables to store its data.
+However, WooCommerce doesn’t have a dedicated table to keep the customer data.
 The customer data is stored in different database tables, which sometimes might make retrieval of this data challenging.

 Additionally, there are two different ways to retrieve customer data based on whether the customer is a guest user or a registered user:

-• WordPress user data – this data is stored only for the registered WordPress users.
-As you may know, some of the standard WordPress user fields include the general information, such as email and date registered.
+• WordPress user data – this data is stored only for registered WordPress users.
+As you may know, some standard WordPress user fields include general information, such as email and date reported.
 WooCommerce also stores the preferred billing/shipping information, which can be used to pre-fill the checkout fields for future orders.

 Unlock the Full Potential of Your WooCommerce Customer Data